felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

    - wide enough to hide the sentences below what I am reading, which ensures I am not reading "in diagonal".

-## Identify elements of an enumeration
+## Tip 5: Identify elements of an enumeration in the text

 I noticed that some authors like to create enumerations in prose instead of in a list form.
 In order to help my future note-taking self, I use my